TheRenato/DC-Gallery/README.md

 ### Status

 ##### DC
-* Messy
+* Functional
-* Locally got the API get Server ID and Channel ID from DC
-* Succeeded to get the message attachments url.
-* Decided to store some data in Databases for some persistent data.
+* With the command "!gallery build" it will add the channel to the database and build the gallery.
+* With the command "!gallery url" you will get the url of the channels gallery.
+* You can't yet remove channel and its images from the webpage, but I will implement the remove channel with the command "!gallery remove"
+* Will now ignore bots.

 ##### Spring
-* Also, messy.
-* Got it working with dynamic subpages.
-* Still, no content.
+* Still, a bit messy, but working

 ### Future Feature